Lucyjpjones/wean-cuisine/README.md

 **Additional steps**

-1. Add a env.py file with the following content:
+1. Add a env.py file to store environment variables:
    - Import os
    - os.environ.setdefault("IP", "To be added by user")
    - os.environ.setdefault("PORT", "To be added by user")